Bsal13/Offensive-Security-Proving-Grounds-Boxes/ZenPhoto (Intermediate) Linux Box.md

 - Ran feroxbuster and ound "/test" directory on port 80
 - Found application and version of application within source code of "/test" directory
 - Followed the exploit steps and received a reverse shell
-- Found kernel version on target machine is
+- Found kernel version on target machine is "Linux 2.6.32"
+- Googled "Linux 2.6.32 exploit"
+- Found a Dirty Cow privilege escalation exploit
+- Ran the exploit and received a root shell

 ## Improved skills
 - finding application and version in source code